-Moebius syndrome is a nonprogressive craniofacial/neurological disorder that manifests itself primarily in facial paralysis.
+Moebius syndrome is a nonprogressive craniofacial/neurological disorder where the 6th and 7th cranial nerves are not present.
+The syndrome manifests itself primarily in facial paralysis.
 Individuals with Moebius syndrome cannot smile or frown, and do not have lateral eye movements.
 Many individuals with Moebius syndrome also have skeletal involvement with limb abnormalities or Poland syndrome.
 People with Moebius syndrome can have respiratory problems, speech and swallowing disorders, visual impairments, sensory integration dysfunction, sleep disorders, weak upper body strength and autism spectrum disorders.

 Many people with Moebius syndrome are born with a small chin (micrognathia) and a small mouth (microstomia) with a short or unusually shaped tongue.
 The roof of the mouth may have an abnormal opening (cleft palate) or be high and arched.
 These abnormalities contribute to problems with speech, which occur in many children with Moebius syndrome.
 Dental abnormalities, including missing and misaligned teeth, are also common. (credit to http://ghr.nlm.nih.gov/condition/moebius-syndrome)